snowplow-archive/symfony2-paypal-ipn/README.md

 To tell the Symfony2 routing system where to find one of our sample controllers, first open up the following file:

-    [[Your Symfony2 root]]/app/config/routing.yml
+    {{YOUR SYMFONY APP}}/app/config/routing.yml

-If you want to send order confirmation emails using Twig, then add in this controller:
+Then, assuming you want to send order confirmation emails using Twig, add in this controller:

     OrderlyPayPalIpnBundleEmail:
         resource: "@OrderlyPayPalIpnBundle/Controller/TwigNotificationEmailController.php"